abubakrazam/microROS_AUV/README.md

 _To view the OneDrive version of this document, use https://1drv.ms/w/c/554bc654aaf8931b/EbRougLh_UdBto1Ze_8JsnYBRroAzx8Nokx_JJB3tcR61g?e=L535DV_

+**Figures in the last section will be shown during the workshop via PowerPoint since it contains unpublished material**

 > **Software pre-requisites:**
 1)	A laptop with Ubuntu installed (preferred to be fully installed, not Windows Subsystem for Linux, and version 22.04)
 2)	At least ROS2 humble installed (all scripts are tested with ROS2 humble)